Car About to be Repossessed?

 - So what happens if it turns out you have a case?

 - Do I have to pay you money to hire you?

 These are common concerns with clients.
-I never charge for initial consultations – and most of my cases I take on a contingency basis.
-What this means is that most of my clients do not have to pay me a retainer (legal jargon for a deposit) to represent them.
-Many of the laws I use to protect consumer rights of Wisconsinites involve something called “fee shifting.”
-This means that my legal bills are “shifted” to the other side, allowing me to represent you without a retainer deposit.
-It's one of the best parts of my practice; being able to represent consumers that have been abused by their lender/repo agent and shifting my bill to the wrongdoers.
+We never charge for initial consultations – and most of our cases are handled on a contingency basis.
+What this means is that most of our clients do not have to pay a retainer (legal jargon for a deposit) to file a case.
+Many of the laws we use to protect consumer rights of Wisconsinites involve something called “fee shifting.”
+This means that our legal bills are “shifted” to the other side, allowing our office to represent you without a retainer deposit.
+It's one of the best parts of retaining a qualified consumer lawyer; they are able to represent consumers that have been abused by their lender/repo agent and shifting their bill to the wrongdoers.

 How do I get started?

-Give me a call right away; it's important we talk as soon as possible.
+Give us a call right away; it's important we talk as soon as possible.
 The goal is to gather and preserve the evidence from the repossession.

 If your vehicle was illegally repossessed, you may be eligible for a lawsuit.
 The law provides for awards ranging from a free car, to the lender/repossession agent paying you money.
 We have settled cases and gotten Wisconsinites thousands of dollars; including jury verdicts in excess of $300,000.

 The sooner you call, the sooner we can help.
 Even if you're not sure if you have a case or just want to understand your rights, we would be happy to chat with you.We provide representation on repossession cases in Wisconsin, including Racine, Kenosha, Green Bay, Appleton, the Fox Valley, Milwaukee, West Allis, Waukesha, Walworth County, Dane County, Madison, La Crosse, Eau Claire, Superior, Ashland, and anywhere in-between.
 Let's jump on a call or video conference to discuss your situation.